 Fort Hays State University > About FHSU > Administration and Finance > Physical Plant > Environmental and Safety > Work Related Injuries

 Procedures to follow should any FHSU employee (faculty, staff, or student) be injured while at work:1) Notify your supervisor immediately.2) Go to the nearest emergency room for life-threatening or limb-threatening injuries.
-Contact Work Smart, (785) 623-5038, for injuries that are not a threat to life or limb.3) Take a First Fill Letter and Employee Work Status Form with you to your initial contact with medical personnel.4) Inform medical provider that the injury occurred at work.
+Contact Work Smart, (785) 623-5038, for injuries that are not a threat to life or limb.3) Take a First Fill Letter with you to your initial contact with medical personnel.4) Inform medical provider that the injury occurred at work.
 5) Injured worker must request a written work status that provides 24 hour per day restrictions from the authorized treating physician at each and every appointment.
 This work status also needs to include the appointment date/time for the follow-up visit.
-Injured worker must deliver (or have someone deliver) the work status to the Physical Plant Office, Brooks Building 109, immediately after the appointment or immediately the next morning.
-The work status can also be faxed to the Physical Plant at (785) 628-4048.
-Please call the Physical Plant at (785) 628-4424 and alert Physical Plant personnel that the work status is being faxed.
-6) The work status will immediately be routed to the employee's supervisor.
-The injured employee's supervisor must complete a cover sheet stating if the restrictions can or cannot be accommodated and beginning what date the restrictions can or cannot be accommodated.
-7) Employee should also complete a WC-9 Injured Employee's Report of Injury Form.
-The cover sheet, work status form and WC-9 form will be faxed immediately to the State Self Insurance Fund at (785) 296-6995 and to the Personnel Office at (785) 628-4006.8) Within 24 hours of the injury, send a detailed Supervisor's Investigation Report, including the supervisor's signature, to the Physical Plant Office, Brooks Building 109.
-This form may be faxed to the Physical Plant at (785) 628-4048.9) If you have any questions about an injury at work, please call Bill Deeds, Safety Officer, (785) 628-4333, the Physical Plant Office, (785) 628-4424, or the Personnel Office, (785) 628-4462.
+The work status form should be given to the injured employee's supervisor and a copy sent to the Personnel office after each appointment.
+6) The injured employee's supervisor must complete a cover sheet stating if the restrictions can or cannot be accommodated and beginning what date the restrictions can or cannot be accommodated.
+7) Within 24 hours of the injury, send a detailed Supervisor's Investigation Report, including the supervisor's signature, to the Physical Plant office, Brooks Building 109.
+This form may be faxed to the Physical Plant at (785) 628-4048.8) If you have any questions about an injury at work, please call Roy Ibarra, Safety Officer, (785) 628-4333, the Physical Plant office, (785) 628-4424, or the Personnel Office, (785) 628-4462.

 When a state employee is injured at work, the first responsibility of the employee's supervisor is to make sure that appropriate medical care is received.